 - Fixing light switch issues promptly protects you from electrical shock and fires.

-- Flickering lights, sparking, or strange noises from switches indicate a serious problem.
+- Flickering lights, sparking, or strange noises from switches are key faulty light switch symptoms that can indicate a serious problem.

 - An electrician can inspect the system and determine if the switch is the issue or if you need more extensive electrical repairs.